Android for Workspace

 Citrix Workspace is an MDM+MAM solution only.
 When a user enrolls in Endpoint Management through the Workspace app, they must agree to device management and app management.

 The authentication method for Android for Workspace devices defaults to the authentication method set up for the Citrix Workspace app.
 Configuring an authentication method in the Endpoint Management console has no effect on these devices.
-See Change authentication methods.
+See Choose or change authentication methods.

 When you create enrollment profiles, you assign delivery groups to them.
 If a user belongs to multiple delivery groups that have different enrollment profiles, the name of the delivery group determines the enrollment profile used.
 Endpoint Management selects the delivery group that appears last in an alphabetized list of delivery groups.
 For more information, see Enrollment profiles.